 My response: Clarke Quay and the neighbouring Boat Quay are a bit much for me these days.
 Lots of tourists.
 Lots of drinking.
 Lots of sports bars.
 And on this evening, a man climbing a lamppost.
 No, there must be somewhere classier to have a good time.

-Enter Quayside at Robertson Quay, a development so new that even locals are just starting to discover it.
-In July, it finally opened, after years of renovation that transformed an old retail centre and hotel into a sleekly designed complex.
+Enter Quayside at Robertson Quay.
+In July 2017, it finally opened, after years of renovation that transformed an old retail centre and hotel into a sleekly designed complex.
 Opened by Kishin RK, a property mogul in his 30s, the complex now includes some 20 alfresco restaurants and bars facing the Singapore River, each with its own vibe and personality.
-A new InterContinental hotel is scheduled to open later this month.
+A new InterContinental hotel opened later that year.

 ‘I never felt that the area fully embraced a riverside lifestyle, and I saw this as an opportunity to revitalise this part of the Singapore River – the third quay after Clarke Quay and Boat Quay,’ says Kishin.